-The financial information in respect of the year ended 31 December 2019 which is included as comparative unaudited financial information in the audited consolidated financial statements of the Guarantor as of and for the year ended 31 December 2020 (i.e. all of (i) the consolidated balance sheet as of 31 December 2019 and (ii) each of the consolidated income statement, the consolidated statement of comprehensive income, the consolidated statement of changes in net equity and the consolidated statement of cash flows for the year ended 31 December 2019) has been restated in accordance with IFRS 3 as a result of the completion of the purchase price allocation for the Iliad France Acquisition, the Iliad Italy Acquisition, the Swiss Infra Acquisition and the Cignal Acquisition (all as defined herein), and thus the financial information presented therein as of dates prior to 31 December 2020 and for periods prior to the year ended 31 December 2020, is comparable with the financial information presented in the audited consolidated financial statements of the Guarantor as of and for the year ended 31 December 2020.
+The financial information as of and for the financial year ended 31 December 2019 which is included as comparative unaudited financial information in the audited consolidated financial statements of the Guarantor as of and for the financial year ended 31 December 2020 (i.e. all of (i) the consolidated balance sheet as of 31 December 2019 and (ii) each of the consolidated income statement, the consolidated statement of comprehensive income, the consolidated statement of changes in net equity and the consolidated statement of cash flows for the financial year ended 31 December 2019) has been restated in accordance with IFRS 3 as a result of the completion of the purchase price allocation for the Iliad France Acquisition, the Iliad Italy Acquisition, the Swiss Infra Acquisition and the Cignal Acquisition (all as defined herein), and thus the financial information presented therein as of dates prior to 31 December 2020 and for periods prior to the financial year ended 31 December 2020, is comparable with the financial information presented in the audited consolidated financial statements of the Guarantor as of and for the financial year ended 31 December 2020.